-When delegates complete an HC Skills International training programme, they receive a qualification that is officially recognised – like a degree.
+When delegates complete an HC Skills International training programme, their qualification is officially recognised – like a degree.

 As a National Occupational Standard, then it is recommended that they reaccredit/CPD every two years if you are in professional practice.